MuriloKakazu/apex-fixtures/README.md

 Generators are useful for providing randomly generated or randomly picked data to the records.

-Some of the available generators are:

 Alias                  | Description
 -----                  | -----------
-identity(any)          | just returns the provided param. mostly used internally
+identity(any)          | return the provided param
-any(list)              | returns a random element from the list
-random(min, max)       | returns a random number.
-Supports `Integer`, `Long`, `Double`, `Decimal` as params cpf()                  | returns a brazilian natural person identification number.
+any(list)              | returns a random element from the list random(min, max)       | returns a random number.
+Supports `Integer`, `Long`, `Double`, `Decimal` as params cpf()                  | returns a random brazilian natural person identification number.
 Supports `.formatted()`

 #### Converters

 Some generators allow the data to be converted to another primitive type.
 They can be called just after the generators. e.g: `random(0, 100).asString()`

-Here are some of the converters:

 Alias           | Description
 -----           | -----------
-asString()      | converts generated data to String
-asInteger()     | converts generated data to Integer
-asDouble()      | converts generated data to Double
+asString()      | converts generated data to String asInteger()     | converts generated data to Integer asLong()        | converts generated data to Long asDouble()      | converts generated data to Double asDecimal()     | converts generated data to Decimal

 ### Create objects using templates